Updated: December 2017

 Pleasant Hearth is a big player in the industry.
 You may have read about them in some of our other content, but we love them for making a great pellet stove at an affordable price.
 With this product their philosophy is no different-maximum value for minimum price.
 Overall, this mentality works out well, but there are some quality control issues we will cover below.

 One of the biggest concerns people have when purchasing stoves is dealing with shipping and installation.
 The product is shipped attached to a pallet, so when you get yours you will have to unscrew the legs.
+This helps cut down on shipping breakage, which is actually a big problem with some of the other stoves we have reviewed.
 Other than this simple step, setup is considered relatively easy by most users.
 As always, we recommend professional installation to ensure safety and adherence to local zoning regulations.
+If you choose to install on your own then do it at your own risk.

-Appearance wise, it takes up a relatively small footprint in the house, and is styled after a steel made burner.
+Appearance wise, it takes up a relatively small footprint in the house, and is simply styled.
 The chrome accents on the handle and ceramic glass viewing window add to this cozy vibe.
+One other plus is the domestic construction.
+Always great to hear that the good ol’ US of A is putting out some great products.
 It is worth noting that the flame pattern will not be as beautiful as a log version.
 With pellet stoves you get a yellowish flame that does not flicker as much.

 The majority of reviewers find this unit to be a workhorse that keeps them comfortable, but some have also had issues with the reliability of the components.
-Most common, the fan or augur (feeds pellets to the hopper) has stopped functioning for some buyers.
-There is a 5 year limited warranty, but most important components only have a 1 year warranty making the decision slightly riskier. d
+Most common, is for the fan or augur (feeds pellets to the hopper) to stop functioning.
+There is a 5 year limited warranty, but most important components only have a 1 year warranty making the decision slightly riskier.

 #3 Comfortbilt HP22 LARGE– (Highest Quality for a large house)